 They were designed to offer a guaranteed payment for life to the holder, upon their retirement and that is still their primary purpose.

 Some people have ‘transferred out’ of their final salary scheme and have obtained a cash equivalent transfer value (CETV), which is the cash amount your scheme will give you upon transferring out.
 This is a calculation of the cash required now to generate the equivalent monetary amount guaranteed by the DB pension in retirement, again, assuming investment growth.
-However, in the majority of cases, this is not suitable as the DB pension is usually the best outcome.
-There’s more on DB pensions on our dedicated page.
+However, in the majority of cases, this is not likely to be suitable as the DB pension is usually the best outcome.

 The State Pension